sarahsmason/Time_Series_Explorer/README.md

 # TimeSeriesExplorer.py

-A small Streamlit app that loads a time-series CSV and displays an interactive, date-aggregated chart with simple KPIs.
+A Streamlit app that loads a time-series CSV and displays an interactive, date-aggregated chart with simple KPIs.

 ## Features
 - Upload a CSV or use the default CSV file path.